adlemoreau/diffusion-net-geometric-data-analysis/README.md

 The goal is to implement, experiment in Python and extend some parts of the **DiffusionNet: Discretization Agnostic Learning on Surfaces** paper from Nicholas Sharp, Souhaib Attaiki, Keenan Crane, and Maks Ovsjanikov.

+We mainly focus on the human segmentation task.

 Here is the description of the original project: